By The Wheaton College Archives & Special Collections Staff

 Date Acquired: 00/00/1985

-Subjects: Hollywood Presbyterian Church (Hollywood, Calif.), National Presbyterian Mariners., Presbyterian Church (U.S.A.) -- Clergy, Presbyterian Church (U.S.A.) -- Clergy -- Biography, Sermons, American, Sermons, American -- Manuscripts, Third Presbyterian Church (Pittsburgh, Pa.)
+Subjects: Evans, Louis Hadley, 1897- - Manuscripts., Hollywood Presbyterian Church (Hollywood, Calif.), National Presbyterian Mariners., Prayer - Christianity., Presbyterian Church (U.S.A.) - Clergy - Biography., Presbyterian Church (U.S.A.) - Clergy., Sermons, American, Sermons, American - 20th century., Sermons, American - Manuscripts., Third Presbyterian Church (Pittsburgh, Pa.)

 The papers of the late Dr. Louis H. Evans, Sr. were received by the Wheaton College Special Collections in 1987.
 Dating from 1915 to 1981, they were donated by his wife, Marie.
 The major portion of the collection consists of sermon notes and materials used by Dr. Evans from the 1930s to the 1970s.
 The collection also contains biographical information, photographs, audio recordings, correspondence, 16 mm. films, and writings by Dr. Evans.